-Invest in Solar: Installing solar does not only have environmental advantages – it can generate healthy returns for your pocketbook as well.
+How to invest in solar: Installing solar does not only have environmental advantages – it can generate healthy returns for your pocketbook as well.

 You pay PG&E for electricity, but as their rates increase every year, are you provided more electricity?
 Nope, your payments are increasing for the same level of service.
 If you could virtually eliminate that payment, what would you do with that cash?
-Remember, a solar investment is initially a return in the form of cash savings.
+Remember, when you invest in solar, you are essentially generating a return in the form of cash savings.
 Therefore, you could put that cash into a new car, a higher clothing allowance, or whatever.
 If you put it into a typical stock market investment, you’ll be able to watch it grow over time.